lightbend/flink-k8s-operator/README.md

 ---
 **Note**

-The above CRD commands are not global, They only show the resources in a namespace that you are in.
+The above CRD commands are not global, they only show the resources in a namespace that you are in.

 ---